Federal Court Jurisdictions

 Consult with Our Law Firm to Develop a Strategy

 Obviously, no one's going to be able to make that decision.
-No one's going to be able to tell you that unless and until they have all the information related to your case, have talked to the prosecutor, and have looked at the discovery related to your case.
+No one can tell you that unless they have all the information related to your case, have spoken with the prosecutor, and have reviewed the discovery.

 Then, of course, I talk to you about it and get your input on the case.
 Then you start to make your decision as to exactly how you're going to handle the case, what moves are going to be made, what evidence is going to be brought forward, what motions might be filed, whether you're going to negotiate with the prosecutors are not, whether you're going to go to a jury trial.